-14. Record-keeping
+15. Record-keeping

-We will hold records in line with our obligations to GDPR.
+We will hold records in line with our records retention schedule.

-All safeguarding concerns, discussions, decisions made and the reasons for those decisions must be recorded in writing.
-If you are in any doubt about whether to record something, discuss it with the DSL.
+All safeguarding concerns, discussions, decisions made and the rationale for those decisions, must be recorded in writing.
+This should include instances where referrals were or were not made to another agency such as local authority children's social care or the Prevent programme, etc. If you are in any doubt about whether to record something, discuss it with the DSL.